Harshit-kumar24/Netflix-clone/README.md

-# Netflix-clone
-created netflix clone using react.js
+# switch to main branch